itzzsuj/CRISIS-SCOPE/README.md

 Crisis-Scope uses Firebase to store user data and rescue requests.
 Users log in and interact with the rescue team, while admins can manage the entire process through a dedicated panel.

-Installation
+# Installation

-To clone and run this project, you'll need Git, Node.js, and npm:
+To clone and run this project, you'll need Git and npm:

 bash
 Copy code